elugens/hello-javascript/docs/browser-related-questions/browser-document/dom-tree.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> If the browser encounters malformed HTML, it automatically corrects it when making the DOM.</div><br />
-  <div><strong>Technical Response:</strong> If the browser encounters malformed HTML, it automatically corrects it when making the DOM.
-For instance, the top tag is always &#8249;html&#8250;.
-Even if it does not exist in the document, it will exist in the DOM, because the browser will create it.
-The same goes for &#8249;body&#8250;.
-While generating the DOM, browsers automatically process errors in the document, close tags and so on.
+  <div><strong>Technical Response:</strong> When the browser creates the DOM, it immediately corrects any erroneous HTML.
+The top tag, for example, is always &#8249;html&#8250;.
+Even though it does not exist in the document, it exists in the DOM since it is created by the browser.
+The same is true for &#8249;body&#8250;.
+Browsers automatically process mistakes in the document and close tags when producing the DOM.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />